 - 132. Practicum-Geriatric: (1 hour) Orientation, observation and session planning experience with geriatric populations. - 167.
-Orientation to Music Therapy: (1 hour) An introduction to the population with whom music therapy is used, the historical bases for the therapeutic uses of music, the organizational structure and proceedings of NAMT, and an orientation to professional ethics. - 200.
+Orientation to Music Therapy: (1 hour) An introduction to the population with whom music therapy is used, the historical bases for the therapeutic uses of music, the organizational structure and proceedings of NAMT, and an orientation to professional ethics. - 168.
+Music Therapy Vocal Training: (1 hour) Students will learn specific vocal techniques related to music therapy practice.
+Course will outline the fundamentals for singing while accompanying, correct vocal techniques/hygiene for therapy, and understanding vocal range of student with strategies to accommodate for clients' needs/impairments.
+Prerequisite: Minimum of one trimester of class voice or applied voice. - 200.
 Music Therapy Documentation: Assessment, Treatment Planning, Progress Notes: (3 hours) The purpose of this class is to teach the process of assessment, developing treatment goals, writing treatment plans, and understanding methods of evaluation for individual and group therapy settings.
 Students will learn the importance of documentation and develop effective documentation procedures. - 235.
 Practicum-General Hospital: (1 hour) Orientation, observation, and session planning experiences with patients in pediatric and oncology units of a general hospital. - 333.
-Practicum-Mentally Retarded: (1 hour) Orientation and observation experiences with mentally retarded populations in residential and special education settings. - 362.
+Practicum-Mentally Retarded: (1 hour) Orientation and observation experiences with mentally retarded populations in residential and special education settings.

+- 355. Advanced Music Therapy Techniques: (1 hour) Through in-class demonstrations, lectures, and guest speakers, students will be learning and expanding guitar skills, drum playing and facilitation skills.
+Class will discuss song writing techniques, expand world culture repertoire, and teach Latin rhythms and blues writing and playing.
+Course will provide practicum opportunities to facilitate newly acquired material. - 362.
 Recreational Music: (3 hours) An elementary music teaching approach that can enable exceptional individuals to perform, create, dance, and improvise. - 365.
 Music in Therapy: (3 hours) Techniques of therapy utilized with physically and educationally handicapped children and youth. - 366.
 Principles of Music Therapy: (3 hours) A review of the theoretical basis and experimental evidence of the influence of music in clinical settings. - 418.
 Psychology of Music: (3 hours) An introduction to basic acoustics and the psychological effects of music perception. - 434.
-Practicum-Psychiatric: (1 hour) Orientation, observation, and session planning experiences with emotionally disturbed, and substance abuse patients in a psychiatric hospital setting.

-- 466. Music in Therapy: Psychiatric: (3 hours) Techniques of music therapy with physically, mentally, and psychologically handicapped adults. - 497.
+Practicum-Psychiatric: (1 hour) Orientation, observation, and session planning experiences with emotionally disturbed, and substance abuse patients in a psychiatric hospital setting. - 466.
+Music in Therapy: Psychiatric: (3 hours) Techniques of music therapy with physically, mentally, and psychologically handicapped adults. - 497.
 Internship in Music Therapy: (2 hours) Students must serve a six month internship at an approved AMTA facility prior to being graduated.